JohanVer/PAP2015/README.md

 * Placer-Planner: Implement the second nozzle
 * Placer-Planner: Implement complete (all parts with one click magic) assembling of smd parts
 * Placer-Planner: Test the part rotation procedure (does the system rotate the part in the right direction?)
-* GUI: Pass occupied slots with name to slotsSelector
+* CHECKED GUI: Reimplementation of slotSelector + functionalities
+* CHECKED GUI: Database functions: Add/Edit/Delete packages
-* Implement guided selecting of the boxes for complete assembly
+* CHECKED Implement guided selecting of the boxes for complete assembly
+* Camera calibration using checkerboard

 #DEPENDENCIES